17-year-old student arrested after threat made against Hialeah Miami Lakes Senior High, 3rd arrest this week

 “They should analyze his cellphone with a special software, and they’re going to see the truth is he wasn’t the one who sent those messages,” said Benjamin Grisales through a translator.

-A 16-year-old girl was also arrested after making a threat against Miami Northwestern Senior High.
+A 16-year-old girl was also arrested after she allegedly made a threat against Miami Northwestern Senior High.

 It remains unclear what the threat was about, but 7News found a post making its rounds on social media on Monday that read, “Don’t go to school tomorrow I will blow up Miami Northwestern Senior High School and you will be the first to die.”

-Police have not confirmed if this was the post that lead to the student’s arrest.
+Police have not confirmed whether or not this was the post that lead to the student’s arrest.

+“If you post any information that disrupts the school setting its considered a crime,” said Miami-Dade Public Schools Police Chief Edwin Lopez.
+“Furthermore, if it constitutes threats, it’s a second-degree felony, which is a serious offense.”

-There is now additional police presence at several schools across the district.
+There is now additional police presence at several schools across the district, including Glades Middle School.

+“We were on lockdown.
+Nobody could go out of their classes except to go home early,” said a student.

+“He texted me to pick him up, that he was scared there was a threat.
+It’s better to be safe than sorry,” said a parent whose child was in school during a lockdown.

 Copyright 2021 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.